Insomnia (The Hiatus song)

-Insomnia is an extended play by The Hiatus released on November 18, 2009.
+"Insomnia" is a maxi single by The Hiatus released on November 18, 2009.
+It peaked at number 5 on Oricon Singles Chart.

-This EP was produced by Takeshi Hosomi and Hirohisa Horie.
-All the lyrics were written by Hosomi but the music was composed by all of the members; Seigen Tokuzawa arranged the string section of Insomnia.
+This single was produced by Takeshi Hosomi and Hirohisa Horie.
+All the lyrics were written by Hosomi but the music was composed by all of the members; Seigen Tokuzawa arranged the string section of "Insomnia".
 The record jacket was designed by Balcolony and Admir Jahic drew the cover art.